openbanking-dev/blog-contents/On-boarding your application to a bank.md

 * `registration_endpoint`: The registration endpoint, very handy for this article as we are going to use now.
 * `scopes_supported`: A very useful one to checkout, as you may realise that the bank doesn't supports payments for example.
 May save you time if you are just interested in providing payment service and this bank is not offering those APIs yet.
 * `token_endpoint_auth_methods_supported`: List the different authentication that you will be able to use with this bank.
 The four mains one describe by Open Banking are:
 	* `client_secret_post` and `client_secret_basic`: Not recommended but still used by Open Banking, just to allow more flexibilities at the beginning.
 It's basically a password authentication.
 Main reason of not recommending it is if you compromise the password, well, it's not easy to get a new one.
-Passwordless is pretty cool and you will see that the two next one allows you to do that.
+Password-less is pretty cool and you will see that the two next one allows you to do that.
 	* `private_key_jwt`: The idea is to sign a JSON payload with your keys, and by agreeing on the payload of the JSON, this JWT becomes a form of ID (called client assertions).
 It's a nice usage of the signing concept to provide a way of authenticating people.
 We will see in more details how this work in this article.
 	* `tls_client_auth`: More standard in the industry but not very popular to developers, this method allows you authenticating using a certificate.
 Commonly called MATLS in the rest of the industry, this method consist of sending a client certificate as part of TLS connection.